-“The Sun Rising” analysis shows that it is famous love poem of John Donne from “Songs and Sonnets”.
+“The Sun Rising” analysis shows that it is a famous love poem by John Donne from “Songs and Sonnets”.
 In fact, due to this beautiful poem, John Donne gained fame in the world of literature.
-The poem is entirely unexpected and unconventional, due to which readers have experienced a new kind of poetic wit.
-Many poets and critics have done analysis of “The Sun Rising” but none of them criticized it.
+The poem is entirely unexpected and unconventional, due to which readers experience a new kind of poetic wit.
+Many poets and critics have done an analysis of “The Sun Rising” but none of them criticised it.
 Every poet, writer and critic appreciated the imagery, background, setting and style of the poem.
-One of the main reasons due to which this poem is famous is its start.
+One of the main reasons why this poem is famous is its start.
 It opens with abrupt colloquial dialogue.
 Moreover, it shocks the readers from its initial lines.
 Donne is famous for being unromantic, highly realistic and making witty remarks.

-This poem is answer to those critics who criticize Donne for his cynical poetry.
-For instance, C.S.
-Lewis says that Donne’s love-poetry is nothing but a note of contempt for woman.
+This poem is an answer to those critics who criticise Donne for his cynical poetry.
+For instance, C S Lewis says that Donne’s love poetry is nothing but a note of contempt for women.
 “The Sun Rising” Analysis reveals that the poet is against romanticism.
 He does not glorify the beauty of women.
-Donne neither appreciates prettiness of women nor does he adore any natural object; he only presents his emotions.
-Thus, Donne’s attitude is entirely unconventional so as this poem.
-Greeks used to worship sun; Keats finds romanticism in rising sun; Pope seeks pleasure in sunrays but Donne does not feel any good thing in it.
-Instead of praising the moment of sun rising, Donne scolds it.
-He does not like morning rays of sun.
+Donne neither appreciates the prettiness of women nor does he adore any natural object.
+He only illustrates his emotions.
+Thus, Donne’s attitude is entirely unconventional so as in this poem.
+Greeks used to worship the sun; Keats finds romanticism in the rising sun; Pope seeks pleasure in sunrays but Donne does not feel any good thing in it.
+Instead of praising the moment of the sun rising, Donne scolds it.
+He does not like the morning rays of the sun.
 Rather, he says that these rays disturb him.

-Analysis of first stanza of “The Sun Rising” reveals the setting, status and mood of poet.
-The poet was making love with his beloved in bedroom but sunrays have disturbed him while peeping through the windows.
-Setting of the poem is clear to the readers.
+Analysis of the first stanza of “The Sun Rising” reveals the setting, status and mood of the poet.
+The poet was making love with his beloved in the bedroom but sun rays disturbed him while peeping through the windows.
+The setting of the poem is clear to the readers.
 It is the time of morning and sunrise.
-Windows of the bedroom are towards east sides.
-Due to the unkind (the poet thinks it unkind) behavior of the sun, he becomes angry.
+The windows of the bedroom are towards the east side.
+Due to the unkind (the poet thinks it unkind) behaviour of the sun, he becomes angry.
 He deals the sun with iron hands and scolds it.
 He directly addresses it.
-Thus, this poem is a kind of dialogue between the sun and poet, whereas beloved of the poet is a silent listener.
-The poet has not given tongue to the sun; therefore, he is also a silent listener.
-Anyhow, the poet does not feel sunrays pleasant.
-Sun has ruined the mood of poet; therefore, he tells it off.
+Thus, this poem is a kind of dialogue between the sun and the poet whereas the beloved of the poet is a silent listener.
+The poet does not allow the sun to speak; therefore, he is also a silent listener.
+Anyhow, the poet does not feel the sun’s rays are pleasant.
+Sun has ruined the mood of the poet; therefore, he tells it off.

-This stanza reveals pride of the poet.
-He considers his beloved the most precious thing in the world; precious then sun and its rays.
+This stanza reveals the pride of the poet.
+He considers his beloved the most precious thing in the world; more precious than the sun and its rays.
 The sun is not respectable in the eyes of John Donne.
-The poet asks question from the sun.
+The poet asks a question from the sun.

-In next lines of this stanza, John Donne considers himself a King and his beloved a Queen.
-He asks the sun whether he wants to see kings of the whole world.
+In the next lines of this stanza, John Donne considers himself a King and his beloved a Queen.
+He asks the sun whether he wants to see the kings of the whole world.
 If yes, they can be found in his bed, as he is the representative of kings of the whole world.
-He also makes reference of “India’s spice and Myne” and put his beloved in juxtaposition to them.
+He also makes reference to “India’s spice and Myne” and put his beloved in juxtaposition with them.
 His beloved is spice and goldmine for him.
-If the sun wants to see, he (it) can watch “spice and Myne” in his beloved.
+If the sun wants to see, he (it) can watch “spice and Myne” with his beloved.

-John Donne compares himself to the kings of world and comes to the conclusion that he is superior to them.
-To kings, it is only money and power that matters but John Donne has the greatest power; he has love and a beloved; therefore, he is the richest person on the earth.
-Glory of kings and princes is just ridiculous and their “honor’s mimique”.
-The poet also points out weaknesses of the sun.
+John Donne compares himself to the kings of the world and comes to the conclusion that he is superior to them.
+To kings, it is only money and power that matters but John Donne has the greatest power He has love and a beloved; therefore, he is the richest person on the earth.
+The glory of kings and princes is just ridiculous and their “honor’s mimique”.
+The poet also points out the weaknesses of the sun.
 It is alone and has no beloved.
-Moreover, it does not have the feelings of love; it also does not have emotions.
+Moreover, it does not have feelings of love.
+It also does not have emotions.
 Sun, thus, is also inferior to him.

-Duty of the sun is to give light to the world, says Donne but the sun has grown old now.
-The poet, his beloved and their room is the whole world; therefore, the sun can fulfill his duty by giving light only to their room.
-After doing so, the sun can do rest as he needs it in this age; “thine age askes ease”.
-As mentioned above, bedroom of the poet is the whole world.
-The sun should revolve around the bedroom of poet.
-The poet is saying so, because it was believed that the sun revolved around the earth.
-Bedroom of the poet is whole earth.
-The poet ends the poem while expressing his world of love in following lines:
+The duty of the sun is to give light to the world, says Donne but the sun has grown old now.
+The poet, his beloved and their room are the whole world; therefore, the sun can fulfil his duty by giving light only to their room.
+After doing so, the sun can do rest as he needs it at this age; “thine age askes ease”.
+As mentioned above, the bedroom of the poet is the whole world.
+The sun should revolve around the bedroom of the poet.
+The poet is saying so because it was believed that the sun revolved around the earth.
+The bedroom of the poet is the whole earth.
+The poet ends the poem while expressing his world of love in the following lines:

 “This bed thy center is, these walls, they spheare.”

 Love is the prominent theme of this poem.
 After careful analysis of each and everything, Donne, in “The Sun Rising” has also expressed his emotions; there are different moods in the poem.
-In start, the poet is angry; in the middle, he becomes happy due to the wealth of love.
-At the end, he feels proud on his wealth.
-Thus, in this poem, there is development in thoughts.
-Images and objects are: sun, bedroom, curtains, windows, mines, kings etc. Donne has also created some landscape images in the poem.
-Style of the poem is colloquial.
-If deep analysis of “The Sun Rising” is done, then it seems that bouncing rhythm gives this poem a kind of onomatopoeia.
+At the start, the poet is angry; in the middle, he becomes happy due to the wealth of love.
+In the end, he feels proud of his wealth.
+Thus, in this poem, there is a development in thoughts.
+Images and objects are the sun, bedroom, curtains, windows, mines, kings etc. Donne has also created some landscape images in the poem.
+The style of the poem is colloquial.
+If a deep analysis of “The Sun Rising” is done, then it seems that the bouncing rhythm gives this poem a kind of onomatopoeia.

-S. T. Coleridge has also done analysis of “The Rising Sun”.
+S T Coleridge has also done an analysis of “The Rising Sun”.
 To conclude, his comments are worth mentioning: